강의

 Outstanding designs will be featured as official references.

-Introducing as a excellent design reference.
+Introduced as an excellent design reference.

 Update: Silicon Valley Practical Application & Open Source Track